 Operation Description OP.ARRAY_ACCESS(O.JAVAOBJECT, field) Read/Write an array component.
 OP.ARRAY_LENGTH (O.JAVAOBJECT, field) Get length of an array component.
-OP.ARRAY_AASTORE(O.JAVAOBJECT, field) Store into reference array component OP.CREATE(Sharing, LifeTime) () Creation of an object (new or makeTransient call).
+OP.ARRAY_T_ALOAD(O.JAVAOBJECT, field) Read from an array component OP.ARRAY_T_ASTORE(O.JAVAOBJECT, field) Write to an array component OP.ARRAY_AASTORE(O.JAVAOBJECT, field) Store into reference array component OP.CREATE(Sharing, LifeTime) () Creation of an object (new, makeTransient or createArrayView call).
 OP.DELETE_APPLET(O.APPLET,) Delete an installed applet and its objects, either logically or physically.
+OP.DELETE_CAP_FILE(O.CODE_CAP_FILE,) Delete a CAP file, either logically or physically.
+OP.DELETE_CAP_FILE_APPLET(O.CODE_CAP_FILE,) Delete a CAP file and its installed applets, either logically or physically.
 OP.INSTANCE_FIELD(O.JAVAOBJECT, field) Read/Write a field of an instance of a class in the Java programming language.
 OP.INVK_VIRTUAL(O.JAVAOBJECT, method, arg1,) Invoke a virtual method (either on a class instance or an array object).
 OP.INVK_INTERFACE(O.JAVAOBJECT, method, arg1,) Invoke an interface method.
 OP.JAVA() Any access in the sense of [JCRE3], §6.2.8.
-It stands for one of the operations OP.ARRAY_ACCESS, OP.INSTANCE_FIELD, OP.INVK_VIRTUAL, OP.INVK_INTERFACE, OP.THROW, OP.TYPE_ACCESS.
+It stands for one of the operations

+OP.ARRAY_ACCESS, OP.INSTANCE_FIELD, OP.INVK_VIRTUAL, OP.INVK_INTERFACE, OP.THROW, OP.TYPE_ACCESS.
 OP.ARRAY_LENGTH OP.PUT(S1,S2,I) Transfer a piece of information I from S1 to S2.
 OP.THROW(O.JAVAOBJECT) Throwing of an object (athrow, see [JCRE3], §6.2.8.7).
 OP.TYPE_ACCESS(O.JAVAOBJECT, class) Invoke checkcast or instance of on an object in order to access to classes (standard or shareable interfaces objects).

-^() For this operation, there is no accessed object.
+() For this operation, there is no accessed object.
 This rule enforces that shareable transient objects are not allowed.
 For instance, during the creation of an object, the JavaCardClass attribute's value is chosen by the creator.